-- 1. Log into your router management page (see "Access your router management page" on page 26). - 2.
-Select the wireless band you would like to configure and click on WPS. - Next to Station PIN, enter the WPS PIN of the wireless device you are connecting and click the Add Enrollee button.
+- 1. Log into your router management page (see "Access your router management page" on page 17). - Click on the wireless band Wireless (2.4GHz or 5GHz) you would like to configure and click on WPS.

+Next to Station PIN, enter the WPS PIN of the wireless device you are connecting and click the Add Enrollee button.